o-jasper/particle_tree/readme.markdown

 ## TODO

-* Make soft-photon particles that are also listed, and make `DecayEvent` and `InteractEvent` path sections? (better consistency testing.)

-* soft photon spectrum thing..
+* Soft photon spectrum thing..
+Cutting off the low-energy portion because at some point the process is not possible, and figuring what to do with the high end.

-* get spatial scales right
+* Get spatial scales right

-* histogram stuff.
+* Histogram stuff.

-* 'hook-and-move-along' mode so not whole trees have to be simulated and stored in memory and cleared after.
-  (wonder how clever julia is in that regard)

-* consistency check
+* 'Laziness' when tracks dont have to be stored.

+* Consistency check, particularly the energy one.
+Also figure stuff about rounding errors.